bedato/blog/README.md

 # Blog RESTful API

 ## Summary
 My approach to create a RESTful API with Laravel with the repository pattern. __This is not a finished product.
-This is only to showcase my approach to a scalable Laravel RESTful API which i used in places i worked with Laravel.__
+This is only to showcase my approach/coding style to a scalable Laravel RESTful API which i used in places i worked with Laravel.__

 ## Setup and Requirements
 **Required Laravel Sail installation (https://laravel.com/docs/8.x/sail#installation).
 Docker is required.**